emmabry/lexbrief/project-notes/project_plan.md

 # Project plan
-**Research question:** How can NLP methods be applied to improve the accessibility and understanding of complex EU policy documents for non-expert users through summarisation and question answering?
+**Research question:** How can NLP methods be applied to improve the accessibility (readability) and understanding (factual comprehension) of complex EU policy documents for non-expert users through summarisation and question answering?

 ## Key Components
 * Summarisation Model